Quick Composting FAQs

 Does the lid need to be closed at all times?

 YES, unless adding waste, keep the HOTBIN lid closed at all times.
-Do not be tempted to leave the lid open in summer to allow it to cool.
-If above 70°c just open the valve.

 How does air get into the HotBin?